Stanislav887/Stanislav887/README.md

 ## 💡 Projects
 - Movie Explorer – Cross-platform app for browsing and managing movies (built with .NET MAUI)
+- Recipe Finder App – Ionic and Angular application using TheMealDB API to browse recipes, view details, and manage favourites with local storage

 ## 📚 Currently Learning
 Cross-platform development with C#, and separately improving my skills in C, Java, and Angular for software and web applications.